-Looking at the snippet of code in our C program that calls the assembly function: $my\function(a, b)$ the first value (a) goes in register x0, and the second value (b) goes in register x1.
+Looking at the snippet of code in our C program that calls the assembly function: $my_function(a, b)$ the first value (a) goes in register x0, and the second value (b) goes in register x1.
 If we had another argument, it would use x2, and so on.

-Copyright © 2022-2023 Arm Limited (or its affiliates).
-All rights reserved.
-Non-Confidential More complex situations, such as very large data types or large numbers of parameters, pass values differently.
+More complex situations, such as very large data types or large numbers of parameters, pass values differently.
 But that is beyond the scope of this guide.
 See the Procedure Call Standard for the Arm 64-bit Architecture for more information.